rs3lab/TCLocks/docs/artifact.wip.md

 	$ ./TCLocks/scripts/run-micro-benchmark.sh

+**Expected Results**:

+* The performance for TCLocks at 2-8 cores will be slightly worse than stock.
+* The performance for TCLocks above 8 cores will be better that stock / CNA / Shfllock.
+* The performance will be similar at core count above 12 cores.

 ## Macro-benchmark
 (Figure 7)

 	$ ./TCLocks/scripts/run-macro-benchmark.sh

+**Expected Results**:

+* The performance for TCLocks at 2-8 cores will be similar to stock.
+* The performance for TCLocks above 8 cores will be better than stock / CNA / Shfllock.

 ## Nano-benchmark
 (Figure 8)

 	$ ./TCLocks/scripts/run-nano-benchmark.sh

+**Expected Results**:

+* The performance for TCLocks at 2-4 cores will be similar or lower than stock for spinlock (Figure 8(a)).
+* The performance for TCLocks for Spinlock (Figure 8(a)) / Mutex (Figure 8(c)) / RWSem (Figure 8(d),(e)) above 8 cores will be better that stock / CNA / Shfllock.
+* The performance will improve after adding optimization like NUMA, Prefetching and Waiter to Waiter Jump (Figure 8(f)).
+* The performance will improve when prefetching 4/6 stack cache lines (Figure 8(g)).
+* The performance will improve with increasing batch size (Figure 8(h)).

 ## Userspace-benchmark
 (Figure 9)

 	$ ./TCLocks/scripts/run-userspace-benchmark.sh

+**Expected Results**:

+* The performance for TCLocks will be better than stock / Mutex / RWSem.

 ## Generate data